0tii/ExcelSheetUnblocker/readme.md

 - If starting with `--dir` option, you will be presented a directory picker.
 Select your directory and click 'Select Folder'.
 Unblocker will then check for and process all viable files in the directory. ![Directory Picker](https://i.imgur.com/aDC2FVj.png)

-- Should you want to run this as `--cli` application, you will be propmted to enter paths to the target files.
+- Should you want to run this as `--cli` application, you will be prompted to enter paths to the target files.
 In standard mode, you will only be able to point to a single file, in `--dir` mode, you will be able to supply a directory path.

 ### Options